firebolt-db/airflow-provider-firebolt/README.md

 pip install airflow-provider-firebolt
 ```

-`airflow-provider-firebolt` requires `apache-airflow` 2.2.0+ and `firebolt-sdk` 0.9.2+.
+`airflow-provider-firebolt` requires `apache-airflow` 2.0+ and `firebolt-sdk` 1.1+.

 <a id="configuration"></a>
 ## Configuration

 In the Airflow user interface, configure a Connection for Firebolt.
-Most of the Connection config fields will be left blank.
 Configure the following fields:

 * `Conn Id`: `firebolt_conn_id`
 * `Conn Type`: `Firebolt`
-* `Login`: Firebolt Login
-* `Password`: Firebolt Password
+* `Client ID`: Service account ID
+* `Client Secret`: Service account secret
 * `Engine_Name`: Firebolt Engine Name
+* `Account`: Name of the account you're connecting to

+Client id and secret credentials can be obtained by registering a [Service account](https://docs.firebolt.io/godocs/Guides/managing-your-organization/service-accounts.html#manage-service-accounts).

+### Note
+If you're accessing Firebolt UI via `app.firebolt.io` then use Username and Password instead of Client ID and Client Secret to connect.

 <a id="modules"></a>
 ## Modules